JasonHyun/MiFoodTech/design/design-journey.md

 #### Why Us Page:
 This design is appropriate for our audience because investors the content is organized in a way that investors can easily find all of the information they need to know before investing.
 It helps them reach their goals because they will be able to easily understand and navigate the website to answer their questions.
 The Why Us page tells investors about the product, why they are unique, and the business model.
 This is a really important part of the company that needs its own page, and so investors can easily find this information before investing.
 This site employs design patterns to improve the familiarity with a navigation bar for the desktop design, and a hamburger menu for the mobile design.
 Additionally, lightboxes are used on many sites, so users will know how to use this feature.

+The Our Technology design is appropriate because the page now has a focus on the technology.
+The new content is more cohesive in explaining what the technology is, how it will be implemented, and benefits for restaurants to use the technology.
+This will help investors get a deeper understanding of the technology and give them the information for if they want to invest or not.

 ## Interactivity Plan (Milestone 2)
 > Now that you've designed your interactivity for your site, you need to plan how you will implement it.